(A) At a minimum, the invitation to bid ("ITB") will include the following information:

 (3) It is determined that awarding of any or all items will not be in the best interest of the state.

-(I) Written notice of award shall be provided to the successful bidder.
-An apparent low bidder found not to be responsive and responsible shall be notified of that finding and the reasons for it.
-Notice of award shall be made available to the public.
+(J) Notice of award shall be provided to the successful bidder.
+An apparent low bidder found not to be responsive and responsible shall be notified of that finding and the reasons for it pursuant to section 9.312 of the Revised Code.
+Notice of award shall be posted on the department's website.

 Promulgated Under: 119.03